 MGUS usually causes no problems.
-But sometimes it can progress over years to other disorders, including some forms of blood cancer.
+But sometimes it can progress to more-serious diseases, including some forms of blood cancer.

-It's important to have regular checkups to closely monitor monoclonal gammopathy so that if it does progress, you get earlier treatment.
+If you have high amounts of this protein in your blood, it's important to have regular checkups so that you can get earlier treatment if it does progress.
 If there's no disease progression, MGUS doesn't require treatment.

 People with monoclonal gammopathy generally don't experience signs or symptoms.
 Some people may experience a rash or nerve problems, such as numbness or tingling.
 MGUS is usually detected by chance when you have a blood test for another condition.

-The precise cause of accumulating M protein isn't known.
+The precise cause of MGUS isn't known.
 Genetic changes and environmental triggers appear to play a role.

 Factors that increase your risk of developing MGUS include: